 My relationship with the disciplines of Film and Media Studies could be described as a series of experiments or as an archeology of the very term ‘experimental’.
 In my early years in the academia, I was fascinated with the genre of experimental film.
 I was more interested in the experimental form than cinematic narratives; until I fell for the documentary.
 Real bodies, stories and histories unfolding in front of the documentary camera and expressed with creative cinematic means enticed me in unforeseen ways.
 There was, and is, something utterly gripping in reality unfolding simultaneously to its cinematic expression.

 In the beginning of my PhD project, I tried to channel my new infatuation via experimental film.
 I talked about ‘experimental documentary’ and emphasized its difference to the so-called traditional documentary.
 As I dug deeper, I came to the realization that the experimental cannot be reduced to questions of form or genre alone.
 What I had come to call experimental seemed to be located at the very spot where film and reality intertwine.
-I was, and still am, convinced that documentaries do not only tell what has been or what is; they also experiment with the limits of the real, shape its consistency with the available means and make us think about issues yet to come.
+I was, and still am, convinced that documentaries do not only show and tell what has been or what is; they also experiment with the limits of the real, shape its consistency with the available means and push reality to actualize in new ways.